 Mr Martin Schaefer

-I graduated from the University of Sheffield in 1999 and completed an MSc in GIS at the University of Portsmouth in 2001.
+I graduated with a BSc Geography from the University of Sheffield in 1999 and completed an MSc in GIS at the University of Portsmouth in 2001.
 I joined the staff at Portsmouth as the Head of GIS Support in 2000 and have additionally been working as a part-time lecturer since 2006.
 I completed a Postgraduate Certificate in Learning and Teaching in Higher Education at Portsmouth in 2006.
 In 2013 my role changed to GIS Manager.

-Spatial Data management and Databases
+GIS, Spatial Data management and Databases

 Surveying and Data capture